LutzGrosshennig/unity3d-advanced-grid-movement/README.md

  * Height system.
 You can now climp stairs and slopes.
 This enables a new dimension (literally) for level design!
  * A basic event based footstep system and an generated example "footstep" sample you need to replace really soon ;-)
  * Full Unity3d project including sample level and some crappy collision detection code (just as simple showcase)
+ * Oblique frustum, a common problem of 3d dungeon crawlers is that you can't see enought of the tile you are standing on, this is caused by the default symetrical view frustrum, using an asymetrical view frustrum adresses the issue.
+This is done by shifting the camera lens down in the physical camera emulation.

 # Materials used